consp/pcbs/gameport-midi-adapter/README.md

 Why no midi in?
 I'm not using it and also had no optocouplers available.

+New version has rear facing ports and nets.

 # Components
 * 4050 buffer chip
 * 4k7 resistor